sakaiando/macroframe-forecast/docs/source/index.rst

    python -m pip install .

-Alternatively, use the following command to install from pypi.
+Alternatively, use the following command to install from PyPI.

 .. code-block:: console